The EU Emissions Trading System (EU ETS)

 Structural reform and 2030 framework

 However, the ETS also faces a challenge in the form of a growing surplus of allowances, largely because of the economic crisis which has depressed emissions more than anticipated.

 In the short term this surplus risks undermining the orderly functioning of the carbon market; in the longer term it could affect the ability of the EU ETS to meet more demanding emission reduction targets cost-effectively.

 The Commission has therefore taken the initiative to postpone (or 'back-load') the auctioning of some allowances as an immediate first step.

-In addition, following a public debate on options for structural reform of the carbon market which could provide a sustainable solution to the surplus in the longer term, the Commission has put forward a legislative proposal to establish a market stability reserve at the beginning of the next trading period in 2021.
+In addition, following a public debate on options for structural reform of the carbon market which could provide a sustainable solution to the surplus in the longer term, a Market Stability Reserve shall be established in 2018 and the placing of allowances in the reserve shall operate from 1 January 2019.

 Efforts to address the market imbalance would also be helped by a faster reduction in the EU ETS cap.
 To achieve the target of a 40% reduction in EU greenhouse gas emissions below 1990 levels by 2030, set out in the 2030 framework for climate and energy policy, the cap will need to be lowered by 2.2% per year from 2021, compared with 1.74% currently.